sal0001/MusicWay/README.md

 ## Setup Mongo database

 Dowload "mongodb community server download" and wait until the compass is finished, then create a connection and run the script on the dbsetup.txt

+## How to run the project

+- cd frontend / npm start
+- cd backend / npm run dev